 The aquarium rocks serve as the filtration medium within the tank.
 So, the biological system continues and flourishes within the container naturally and exclusively to help the turtle thrive in the condition.
 Also, it helps in the nitrate cycle within the turtle aquarium.

 It performs the filtration and nitrate cycle through the growth of beneficial bacteria in the fish tank.
 The rocks, in this case, act as a bacterial medium.
 As the bacterial colony spreads, it finds an appropriate residing space in the aquarium rocks.

 Also, if you are keen to use live plants in the turtle aquarium, the rock bed will act as a nutritional platform along with the other substrates for the plant.
 It also provides support to the plant root.

-So, rocks for the turtle aquarium helps you create a close to natural habitat within the tank for your pet.
+So, rocks for the turtle aquarium help you create a close-to-natural habitat within the tank for your pet.
 It is even more crucial since some turtle species like to burrow in the tank bottom.
-Furthermore, if you are using glass made aquarium or a tank that has reflective nature, using rocks as substrates are even more vital.
+Furthermore, if you are using glass made aquarium or a tank that has reflective nature, using rocks as substrates is even more vital.

-You can immediately add an aesthetical charm in the turtle tank with the selection of quality and colorful rocks in the container.
-When you combine the stones with the living and ornamental plants in the turtle aquarium, it enhances the visual effect in the aquarium.
+You can immediately add an aesthetical charm to the turtle tank with the selection of quality and colorful rocks in the container.
+When you combine the stones with the living and ornamental plants in the turtle aquarium, it enhances the visual effect of the aquarium.

 Testing The Rocks For Turtle Aquariums